0x00Jeff/0x00Jeff.github.io/_posts/2020-01-09-tryhackme-looking-glass-writeup.md

 ![looking-glass](https://raw.githubusercontent.com/0x00Jeff/0x00Jeff.github.io/master/assets/thm/glass/glass.png)

 ### about the machine
-this is the second medium-rated machine from wonderland series on [tryhackme](https://tryhackme.com), a sequel to [the wondeland challenge](https://0x00jeff.github.io/tryhackme-wonderland-writeup/)
+this is the second medium-rated machine from wonderland series on [tryhackme](https://tryhackme.com), a sequel to [the wonderland challenge](https://0x00jeff.github.io/tryhackme-wonderland-writeup/)

 ### Reconnaissance